Skip to content

 Tags

 Tags are zero-cost markers that classify entities.
-They carry no data — they exist purely to categorize entities for use in templates, systems, and queries.
+They carry no data — they categorize entities for templates, systems, and queries.

 Tags are empty structs implementing ITag: